imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

   - How do I store multimodal data, e.g., a sample that might contain both images and texts?
   - Where do I store my data so that it’s cheap and still fast to access?
   - How do I store complex models so that they can be loaded and run correctly on different hardware?
+- Structured vs Unstructured data
+  - Structured: stored in data warehouses, follows a schema
+  - Unstructured: stored in data lakes (raw data before it's transformed), more flexible, doesn't follow a schema
+- Data processing
+  - Transaction processing uses databases that satisfy the low latency, high availability requirements
+  - ACID (atomicity, consistency, isolation, durability)
+    - **Atomicity**: To guarantee that all the steps in a transaction are completed successfully as a group.
+If any step in the transaction fails, all other steps must fail also.
+For example, if a user’s payment fails, you don’t want to still assign a driver to that user.
+    - **Consistency**: To guarantee that all the transactions coming through must follow predefined rules.
+For example, a transaction must be made by a valid user.
+    - **Isolation**: To guarantee that two transactions happen at the same time as if they were isolated.
+Two users accessing the same data won’t change it at the same time.
+For example, you don’t want two users to book the same driver at the same time.
+    - **Durability**: To guarantee that once a transaction has been committed, it will remain committed even in the case of a system failure.
+For example, after you’ve ordered a ride and your phone dies, you still want your ride to come.
+- Availability
+  - online: online processing means data is immediately available for input/output
+  - Nearline: which is short for near-online, means data is not immediately available but can be made online quickly without human intervention
+  - Offline: data is not immediately available and requires some human intervention to become online
+- ETL: Extract-Transform-Load
+  - Extract from data sources
+  - Transform: join multiple sources, clean them, standardize values, making operations (transposing, deduplicating, sorting, aggregating, deriving new features)
+  - Load: how and how often to load your transformed data into the target destination

 ### Handling Missing Data